LUSO PAGES HOME PAGE

 Nevertheless, despite this rise of international cuisine, a dozen or so traditional Portuguese establishments remain in the street though these are now tending to clump towards the northern end of the street, near the Praça Figueira, where tourists are an ever increasing proportion of the clientele.
 Nevertheless, a number of the surviving restaurants are still frequented to varying degrees by local residents too.
 Pictured, left, is the interior of the Lagosta Vermelha restaurant, one of the best, but which sadly closed in 2007/08 to be replaced by one of the Indian-Italian set-ups.
 However its sister restaurant the Marisqueira Popular, whose advert is seen, right, does survive.

-Since the advent of the Euro, prices have escalated but are still good value in UK terms, especially in 2012 when the Euro/£ exchange rate is favourable to visitors.
-In summer 2012, excellent three-course meals, including a bottle of house wine, could be had from the varied menus at most of the nearby restaurants at a cost of less than 15 Euros a head.
+Since the advent of the Euro, prices have escalated but are still good value in UK terms.
+In summer 2013, excellent three-course meals, including a bottle of house wine, could be had from the varied menus at most of the nearby restaurants at a cost of less than 15 Euros a head.
 Service is invariably quick and a wide variety of fresh fish and meat dishes is available, with a main course typically from 7 Euros upwards.
 Daily specials are also a feature of all the premises.
 Local fish to be recommended includes "cherne", "peixe-espada", "robalo" and "dourada".
 Amongst the restaurants to be recommended are the:

 Don't be put off by the growing nuisance which plagues most of Lisbon's central restaurants if you choose to eat outdoors - "musicians" who "treat" you to the mixed pleasures of their music and then come and ask for money.
 Some are better than others - other itinerant salesmen prevalent throughout central Lisbon are those selling sunglasses, fake Rolex watches and flowers.
 Just say "no" if you don't want them.